San Fedele Press

 SAN FEDELE PRESS ANNOUNCES:

-AMERICAN WRITERS REVIEW: CALL FOR SUBMISSIONS AND CONTEST ENTRIES FOR 2020 ISSUE
+AMERICAN WRITERS REVIEW: CALL FOR SUBMISSIONS AND CONTEST ENTRIES FOR 2021 THEMED ISSUE:

-For our 2020 issue: We welcome submissions of previously unpublished poems, short stories, creative non-fiction, art, and photography, and welcome contributions from anywhere in the world.
-Our recent issues have featured contributions from England, Scotland, Australia as well as the United States.
+We welcome submissions of previously unpublished poems, short stories, creative non-fiction, art, and photography, and welcome contributions from anywhere in the world.
+Our recent issues have featured contributions from England, Scotland, Australia, China, Israel, the Philippines, as well as the United States.

 If your piece has appeared in an online or print journal, it is not "unpublished."
-Publication on your personal blog may be all right, but we suggest you try to explore a new aspect of the piece for our journal.
 Submissions can be sent to us through our Online Submission Manager.
 We will not accept emailed or snail mailed submissions.

 Follow the instructions on the submission page carefully.

 Regular submissions will be accepted from January 2021, to April 15 2021.
 We charge a small reading fee of $5 to defray our costs.
 Payment is in contributor's electronic copies.
 Entries must be in English, double-spaced in Word or RTF format.
 Art and photography must be in JPEG format, 200-300 dpi, suitable for black and white reproduction.
 While we expect to produce an e-book format in color, our print journal is black and white only.